ElisabethHuhn/CodingChallengeRetrofit/README.md

   * LocalDataSource (ROOM)
   * RemoteDataSource (RetroFit)
 I also borrowed some of the UI code from the last RecyclerView coding challenge I created about 2 years ago.
+I used packages to separate architecture portions of the project. eg.: UI, DI, model, repository, viewmodel.
+I propably wouldn't architect it this way in a real project, but it makes a coding challenge easier to read.
 All that took me about an hour and a half.
 From there I started debugging the app, fixing what I needed to get it up.
 All in all, I spent about 2 1/2 hours to get this far.